-On the other hand, some parishioners are comfortable with their faith as it is, and are happy simply to serve the community, love their neighbors by working the food pantry or habitat for humanity, and make some new friends.
+On the other hand, some parishioners are comfortable with their faith as it is, and are happy to serve the community, love their neighbors by working in the food pantry or habitat for humanity, and make some new friends.

-Still others are passionate for social justice on a larger scale: for the earth, the poor, the outsiders, and peaceful coexistence and they feel Christ is calling them to be activists at St. Andrew’s.
+Still others are passionate for social justice on a larger scale: for the earth, the poor, the outsiders, and peaceful coexistence, and they feel Christ is calling them to be activists at St. Andrew’s.

-If you are trying to imagine what this church is like and what it feels like, before you attend on Sunday morning, or before you get involved in some of our social action ministries, then please watch the visitor video or click on the contact tab to find ways to get specific questions answered.
+If you are trying to imagine what this church is like and what it feels like before you attend on Sunday morning or before you get involved in some of our social action ministries, then please watch the visitor video or click on the contact tab to find ways to get specific questions answered.

 Fr.
 David Archibald

 3 Daily Offices

 Please Click Here to read our weekly online newsletter.

 Want to subscribe to the weekly E-Net?
 Click here!

 If you would like to add to the prayer list use this form to send them electronically.